 Condops were a category of housing created by owners and developers in the 1980s who wanted to get around a tax rule that said co-op buildings could not earn more than 20 percent of their income from non-residential or commercial spaces.
 If the figure went over 20 percent, the shareholders couldn’t take advantage of certain homeowners tax deductions.
 To fix that, owners and developers divided their buildings.

-The commercial spaces were considered one condo unit and the entire residential section was considered another that was then subdivided into co-operative shares--a co-op within a condo or a slightly new animal called a condop.
+The commercial space was designated as one condo unit and the entire residential section was considered another and was then divided into co-operative shares.
+And so the condop was born.

-"Condops were common in the wave of co-op conversions in the '80s since they allowed for the creation of a cooperative housing corporation while giving the sponsor the ability to own or rent the commercial spaces in the building with all the freedoms of the condominium form of ownership,“ explains co-op and condo lawyer Robert Braverman of Braverman Greenspun.
+"Condops were common in the wave of co-op conversions in the '80s that allowed for the creation of a cooperative housing corporation while giving the sponsor the ability to own or rent the commercial spaces in the building with all the freedoms of the condominium form of ownership,” says Robert Braverman, a partner at Braverman Greenspun.